tqbl/ood_audio/README.rst

 This is the source code for an audio classification system that demonstrates learning with out-of-distribution (OOD) data, which is defined as data that does not belong to any of the target classes.
-More specifically, the training data is labelled, but some of the instances are OOD (hence incorrectly labelled) due to annotation errors.
+More specifically, the training data is labeled, but some of the instances are OOD (hence incorrectly labeled) due to annotation errors.

 The system uses a pseudo-labeling method to relabel the instances that are believed to be OOD yet also similar enough to the target classes that pseudo-labeling is reasonable.
-This is achieved by first training an auxiliary classifier on a subset of the dataset that has been manually verified (i.e. known be in-distribution).
+This is achieved by first training an auxiliary classifier on a subset of the dataset that has been manually verified (i.e. known to be in-distribution).
 The auxiliary classifier is then used to detect and relabel the appropriate instances.